KBE-WS2022-Pokemon/Studropica/README.md

 what i need are two functions. one which displays a button and one which does not display a button.

 i need some kind of routing. if the shop all button is pressed routing

+i want that the whole col gets displayed several times